ENGLISH 1102—COMPOSITION II

 Late Add, Late Drop, and Reinstatement periods are no longer available.
 Students who wish to add or drop courses must do so during the scheduled Add and Drop periods.
 There is no Reinstatement period for students whose schedules are dropped.
 On Friday, 1/18 at 12:00 Noon, the Drop period (with refund) ENDS.
 After that date, there is NO adding or reinstatement of classes and NO dropping classes with a refund.
 Students may withdraw from classes up until Monday, March 4.

 For classes that meet twice a week, a student is allowed three absences.
 Upon the fourth absence, the student may receive a FIVE POINT GRADE reduction from his final grade average for EVERY class he misses.
 Be aware that no distinction exists between excused and unexcused absences.
 If you miss class, YOUR RESPONSIBILITY is to make sure that you have arranged for missed work.
 Do not email me asking what you have missed unless you face unusual circumstances and cannot contact a classmate.
 Use your contacts from class to get any missed assignments.
-Again, the last day to withdraw is March 4 with a W.
+Again, the last day to withdraw is February 26 with a “W.”

 The official communication method for this class will be through campus e-mail (MyUWG).
 You will be responsible for checking your MyUWG email, since I will be using that address to correspond with you.
 MyUWG and WebCT serve as the only legitimate modes of university correspondence.

 I do not want to SEE or HEAR cell/smart phones at any time in our class.
 I view the checking of such devices as one of the most disrespectful acts a student can do in class.
-Consequently, I will oust you from class the very first time and every time thereafter I notice any cell phone use, and you will be counted absent for that day, even if said incident happens at the end of class.
+Consequently, I will oust you from class the very first time and every time thereafter I notice any phone use, and you will be counted absent for that day, even if said incident happens at the end of class.
 Students will also be administratively withdrawn from class for exhibiting any other behavior that disrupts the learning environment of others.
 Such behavior includes—but is not limited to—arriving late for class, falling asleep in class, speaking disrespectfully to the instructor and/or to other students, checking email or surfing the web, and using personal audio or video devices.
 I also find students who pack up before class ends intolerably rude.
 If you cannot wait until I have dismissed the entire class, then sign up in a different instructor’s section.

 This course traffics in frank, academic discussions of potentially volatile issues regarding race, gender, sexuality, and religion.
 I want two responses from you throughout the term: respect for each other as well as a thoughtful, honest analysis of whatever topic arises.
 If you suspect you will be unable to meet either or both requirements, you should seriously rethink your placement in this class.
 Since discussion is at the core of this course, its success and usefulness rest largely on your ability to formulate and express insightful opinions in class.
 Always come to class prepared to share your ideas and opinions, even if you fear they may at times be unpopular.